Joseph-trevin0/Answer-equ/README.md

 this was my first every C++ project

-THe prupsoe of hte project was to help me get familar with the C++ programing language
+The prupsoe of the project was to help me get familar with the C++ programing language

 the goal of the project is to take in an equation, a number and solve it and display the  answer